sdvdxl/influxdb.com/content/docs/v0.9/guides/writing_data.md

 ### Tags
 Each point can have a set of key-value pairs associated with it.
 Both keys and values must be strings.
 Tags allow data to be easily and efficient queried, including or excluding data that matches a set of keys with particular values.

+### Fields

+Each point can have a set of key-value pairs associated with it.
+The keys must be strings; values can be a float, integer, boolean, or string.
+Once a field key is set its type cannot be changed.

+> **Note:** To write a field value as an integer, a trailing `i` must be added when the point is being inserted.
+For example the point `cpu,host=server1 value=10i` has an integer value of 10, where as the point `cpu,host=server1 value=10` has a floating point value of 10.

 ### Time format
 The following time format is accepted: